rameez16/Report/report_SOLID.md

- Let us create an interface named **DBConnectionInterface** with a connect() method.MySQLConnection class implements this interface.now we can avoid using MySQLConnection directly in the class **PasswordReminder**,we can use DBConnectionInterface instead.
+ Let us create an interface named **DBConnectionInterface** with a connect() method.
+MySQLConnection class implements this interface.now we can avoid using MySQLConnection directly in the class **PasswordReminder**,we can use DBConnectionInterface instead.
 So this code establishes that both high-level module and low level module depends on abstractions and they do not depend on each other.

 ```JAVA